yhagio/tutorialedge.net/content/projects/building-imgur-clone-vuejs-nodejs/part-4-storing-our-images.md

 authorImage: https://pbs.twimg.com/profile_images/1028545501367554048/lzr43cQv_400x400.jpg
 ---

-In this tutorial, we are going to look at building out the backend of our imgur clone and start creating a few simple AWS Lambda functions that will handle actions such as uploading, retrieving images.
+In this tutorial, we are going to look at building out the backend of our imgur clone and start creating a few simple AWS Lambda functions that will handle actions such as uploading and retrieving images.

 This is where our application really starts to take shape and provide real value to our users, just without some critical functions like authentication and registration, which we will be covering in the next tutorial in this series.